Find Trade Colleges

 The states with the most job growth for Engine or Machine Assembler are Texas, Alabama, and Idaho.
 Watch out if you plan on working in Virginia, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

-Engine or Machine Assembler Average Salary
+How Much Does an Engine or Machine Assembler Make?

-The average yearly salary of an Engine or Machine Assembler ranges between $28,590 and $63,170.
+The salary for Engine and Machine Assemblers ranges between about $28,590 and $63,170 a year.

 undefined